FAQ

 How do I know if ECG printing is right for my product?

-Three questions to ask: Does your brand have a signature color — especially an orange, green, teal, or purple — that consistently looks wrong in print?
-Is your packaging displayed next to other SKUs where color matching is visible side-by-side?
-Are you currently paying for spot ink runs to hit one or two critical colors?
-If yes to any of these, ECG likely pays for itself.
-If your packaging is primarily text and neutral tones, standard CMYK is probably sufficient.
+Three signals: Does your brand have a saturated color (orange, green, teal, purple) that looks wrong in print?
+Is it displayed next to other SKUs where color matching is visible?
+Are you paying for spot ink runs?
+If yes to any, ECG likely pays.
+If your packaging is primarily text and neutrals, standard CMYK is sufficient.
+See Technology.

 What press do you run?